 Castillo, Marlo - Is an arts integration consultant who has been working in the field of arts integration both in and out of the classroom for over 15 years.
 After 16 years of teaching in various public elementary schools including six years in a Kennedy Center partnership arts integration model school, Marlo spent two years writing elementary social studies curriculum and four years as program manager for the Kennedy Center's Changing Education Through the Arts Program.
-She currently serves as Artists in Education Specialist for Young Audiences/Arts for Learning of Maryland.
+She currently served as the Arts Integration Resource Teacher for Prince George’s County Public Schools in Maryland.

 Coleman, Kwami T. - Presidential Postdoctoral Fellow and Assistant Professor at the Gallatin School for Individualized Study, New York University.
 He acquired his Doctor of Philosophy in Music (Musicology) at Stanford University, Stanford CA. He has presented papers / lectures at The African American Music in World Culture Conference at Boston University, Boston MA, the Museum of the African Diaspora, San Francisco CA and the Jazz and Race, Past and Present Conference, Milton Keynes, UK.
 He is a member of the American Musicological Society, the Society for American Music and the International Association for the Study of Popular Music.